b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 These patterns do not form a full pattern language, nor are they a comprehensive collection of patterns for the 'architecture' of a shell script.
 They cover frequent shell scripting challenges and problems that are often, only resolved, with expert insight.

-## Elucidating the Shell Scripting Patterns Page
+## Elucidating Shell Scripting Patterns

-This page, dating back to 1996, presents a collection of **patterns** for efficient and effective shell scripting in Unix-like operating systems.
-While not an exhaustive language or architecture guide, it focuses on frequently encountered challenges and offers expert insights for handling them.
+This section is a port, rewrite and adaptation, of a page dating back to circa 1996, that by happenstance, I happened upon and excavated from a web archive of the Wayback Machine, in late January 2024.
+I can't say that I yet fully understand its wisdom, but I feel it's import.
+It is a set or collection of **patterns** for efficient and effective shell scripting in Unix-like operating systems.
+Whilst not an exhaustive language or architecture guide, it focuses on frequently encountered challenges and offers expert insights for handling and resolving them.

-* **Contributors:** This is a list of individuals who contributed to the formulation of these patterns:
+* **Contributors:** We are indebted to this list of individuals who have contributed to the formulation of these patterns:
-  Jim Coplien, Stephen Hill, Alan Robertson, Bill Trost, Gregg Wonderly, Michael Lindner, Paul Chisholm, Russell Corfman, other(s).
+  **Jim Coplien, Stephen Hill, Alan Robertson, Bill Trost, Gregg Wonderly, Michael Lindner, Paul Chisholm, Russell Corfman, other(s).**

 **Key Points:**